Email Marketing Conversion Rate Benchmarks & 8 Proven Strategies for 2026

 • Include attractive numbers, such as discounts

-• Make it personal — ideally to every customer
+• Make it personal, ideally tailored to each individual customer

 A/B testing allows marketers to send two versions of the same email to different segments of their contact database to determine which performs better.
 With each test, a different variable can be tweaked, such as the subject line or call to action, to see what influences recipients the most.
-Best practices for A/B testing say marketers should:
+Best practices for email A/B testing:

 • Decide what conversion behavior to test